j2commerce/guide/troubleshooting-guide/troubleshooting-guide/troubleshooting-common-issues.md

 If it is already set to bootstrap 3.x, change to bootstrap 2.x and check.

-## How to add your business logo to the invoice and email template ? <a id="how-to-add-your-business-logo-to-the-invoice-and-email-template-"></a>
+## How to add your business logo to the invoice and email template ?

 Many of you tried adding image in your invoice and email template text editor, but it fails to show it in order invoice and email.